kevindelorme/Valmod-Expansion/README.md

 10. Misc : I also may translate the mod to french.
 (NOK)

 I work with Notepad++, Gimp, Github Desktop and MobaXTerm on a MS Windows 10 x64 PC.
+I may work with MS Visual Studio and the SDX.

 Cheers, and thanks for reading.